 Consider the following when you view the Cloud Billing Reports page:

-• If you have not yet enabled the Gemini for Google Cloud API in a Google Cloud project but you have adequate project permissions to do so, you can select Enable Gemini API to use Gemini Cloud Assist in Cloud Billing:
+If you haven't enabled the Gemini for Google Cloud API in a Google Cloud project but you have adequate project permissions to do so, you can select Enable Gemini API to use Gemini Cloud Assist in Cloud Billing:

-• If you have not yet enabled the Gemini for Google Cloud API in a Google Cloud project, and you don't have adequate project permissions to enable the API in any of the projects associated with the Cloud Billing account, the Enable Gemini API button is greyed out:
+If you haven't enabled the Gemini for Google Cloud API in a Google Cloud project, and you don't have adequate project permissions to enable the API in any of the projects associated with the Cloud Billing account, the Enable Gemini API button is greyed out:

 Ask an administrator or project owner to set you up to use Gemini Cloud Assist in Cloud Billing.
-They need to enable the Gemini for Google Cloud API in a project that is associated with the Cloud Billing account that you are viewing, and then grant you the Cloud AI Companion User IAM role on the project where the Gemini for Google Cloud API is enabled.
+They need to enable the Gemini Cloud Assist API in a project that's associated with the Cloud Billing account that you're viewing and then grant you the Gemini Cloud Assist User IAM role on the project where the Gemini Cloud Assist API is enabled.

-Chat in Gemini pane in Google Cloud console
+Chat in the Gemini Cloud Assist panel in Google Cloud console

-You can access AI-powered assistance in Gemini Cloud Assist in Cloud Billing by using the Gemini pane in the Google Cloud console.
+You can access AI-powered assistance in the Cloud Assist panel available from any page in the Google Cloud console.

-The Gemini pane is a conversational assistant that lets you enter natural language statements or questions (known as prompts) to get help—for example, using Google Cloud, optimizing resources, or using the Google Cloud CLI to manage Google Cloud.
+The Cloud Assist panel is a conversational assistant that lets you write natural language statements or questions (called prompts) to get explanations, suggested actions, or guided workflows that help you complete tasks quickly and efficiently.
 Beyond general Google Cloud knowledge, the conversational assistant understands context, like your current project and console page.

-To use the Gemini pane, do the following:
+To use the Cloud Assist panel, do the following:

-1. In the Google Cloud console toolbar, click Open or close Gemini AI chat.
+- In the Google Cloud console toolbar, click Open or close Gemini Cloud Assist chat.

 Learn how and when Gemini for Google Cloud uses your data.
 As an early-stage technology, Gemini for Google Cloud products can generate output that seems plausible but is factually incorrect.
 We recommend that you validate all output from Gemini for Google Cloud products before you use it.
 For more information, see Gemini for Google Cloud and responsible AI.